MS in Clinical Research

 The faculty in the Center for Clinical Research and Evidence-Based Medicine supervise the MS Degree Program, serve as Program mentors, and teach the classes.
 All are full-time faculty at McGovern Medical School and/or the School of Public Health.
 The Center faculty are actively involved in clinical research and bring to the Program a broad range of expertise, including biostatistics, clinical trials, epidemiology, ethics, and health care economics.
-This structure allows for a wide diversity of training and skills among the faculty and acknowledges the importance of ongoing participation in research and clinical activities for career development of Center faculty.
+This structure allows for a wide diversity of training and skills among the faculty and acknowledges the importance of ongoing participation in research and clinical activities for the career development of the Center faculty.

-With rare exception, the MS Degree Program is primarily intended for those with a graduate healthcare-related professional degree (e.g., MD, DO, PharmD) who hold a current full-time faculty or fellowship appointment at an academic institution.
+With rare exceptions, the MS Degree Program is primarily intended for those with a graduate healthcare-related professional degree (e.g., MD, DO, PharmD) who hold a current full-time faculty or fellowship appointment at an academic institution.
 Applicants should have a commitment to pursue a career as an independent clinical investigator.
 The rapid pace of the curriculum assumes a working knowledge of clinical medicine and an excellent scholastic aptitude.

 Applications for the MS Degree Program are accepted annually from March 15 until June 15 through the Office of the Registrar.
 Only complete applications will be reviewed.
 Applications may also be made for non-degree status (deadline October 15).
 See detailed admission requirements and process.

-For more information regarding MS Degree program, please email Deborah Garcia, CRC and MS Program Coordinator, or call our office at (713) 500-6708.
+For more information regarding the MS Degree program, please email Deborah Garcia, CRC and MS Program Coordinator, or call our office at (713) 500-6708.